 Q: How can I perform hotfix configs using Chef?

 A: I think the question is how to deploy a hotfix in this type of pipeline?
-In the proposed workflow, the most obvious way to deploy a hotfix is to merge it straight into master (bypassing the validation/code review cycles).
+In the proposed workflow, the most obvious way to deploy a hotfix is to merge it straight into controller (bypassing the validation/code review cycles).
 Merge the code and let your pipeline promote that programatically.

 Q: Can we spawn VMs in the cloud instead of using Vagrant?